Visit MitradeTrade with Mitrade WebTrade with Mitrade AppTrade with Mitrade App

 6 Create a Day Trading Strategy

 There are many strategies for day trading.
-Here is a brief summary of all the elements a trader must take into consideration:
+Here is a summary of all the elements a trader must take into consideration:

 1. Set Risk Level

-The first step is to set a level of risk and determine the maximum loss threshold per trade or per trading day.
+The first step is to set a level of risk and determine the maximum loss threshold per trade or trading day.
 For many this ranges from around 1% to 5% of the portfolio, meaning that if they lose that amount at any point, they will close their positions, take a break, and re-assess their plan.

 2. Set Goals